 When it comes to email marketing, there are a few things you'll want to keep in mind.
 First, you'll want to ensure that the tool you choose offers a good selection of templates.
 That way, you can quickly and easily create beautiful emails that will grab your readers' attention.
 Secondly, you'll want to ensure that the tool you choose offers a wide range of features.
 That way, you can tailor your emails to fit your specific needs.
 And lastly, you'll want to ensure that the tool you choose is easy to use.
 Nobody wants to spend hours trying to figure out how to use a complicated email marketing tool.

 Why I Moved To ConvertKit

 I moved to ConvertKit from ActiveCampaign because I struggled with email open rates.
-For months, I was sending out daily newsletters but couldn't get my subscribers to open them.
+I sent out daily newsletters for months but couldn't get my subscribers to open them.